AUTHOR

 We evaluated what it would take to fix this post-close.
 Build a GTM foundation.
 Create content.
 Structure campaigns.
 Enable a sales team to replace what one person was doing.

-So we walked away.
+We walked away.

 Six months later, the business was acquired by a competitor.
 Founder checked out like he said he would.
 Customers started churning.
 The revenue that looked solid in the data room turned out to be fragile.
 Every month, the business eroded a little more.
 The acquirer is now managing decline instead of managing growth.